The institute's cooperation with the Technische Universität Dresden and within DRESDEN concept

 Chair of Biofunctional Polymer Materials (School of Science, Faculty of Chemistry and Food Chemistry)

 Prof. Dr. Jens-Uwe Sommer:

-Head of the group Theory of Polymers at the IPF
+Head of the Institute Theory of Polymers at the IPF

 Chair of Theory of Polymers (School of Science, Faculty of Physics)

 IPF and TUD have jointly established the Max Bergmann Center of Biomaterials, which has merged under one roof in a building opened at the IPF campus in 2002 activities of the two institutions in the field of Molecular Bioengineering.

 With its Institute Biofunctional Polymer Materials and the Max Bergmann Center of Biomaterials the IPF forms part of excellence cluster and DFG Research Centre "Regenerative Therapies (crtd)" and the Dresden International Graduate School for Biomedicine and Bioengineering.
 In addition, the Innovation Center for Molecular Bioengineering B-Cube has been established.
 It is funded by the Federal Ministry of Education and Research within the program Entrepreneurial Regions.
 Speaker of the Center is Prof. Dr. Carsten Werner.

 The IPF also collaborates in the excellence cluster "Center for Advancing Electronics Dresden (cfaed)" and the integrated graduate school.

 In 2016, the IPF was cofounder of the Research Centre for High-Performance Fibres, Structures and Textile Machine Development (HP-Fibre Structures).

 The IPF was also involved in the "European Centre for Emerging Materials and Processes Dresden (ECEMP)" established as an excellence cluster within the Excellence Initiative of the Free State of Saxony.